-Community and social support was mentioned frequently throughout the Sharp Diabetes Health Educator, Sharp Cancer Navigators and Social Worker, and Sharp Senior Health Center staff, patients and community member focus groups as well.
-Please see the findings for Aging Concerns, Diabetes, and Cancer for specific feedback on community and social support and its connection to these identified health needs.
+Community and social support was mentioned frequently throughout the Sharp Diabetes Health Educator, SMBHWN Social Workers & Case Managers, Sharp Cancer Navigators and Social Worker, and Sharp Senior Health Center staff, patients and community member focus groups as well.
+Please see the findings for Aging Concerns, Diabetes, Maternal and Prenatal Care, including High-Risk Pregnancy and Cancer for specific feedback on community and social support and its connection to these identified health needs.